Never basking in the spotlight,

 Gurudev was, indeed, a man on wheels!
 He used to cycle to work on two wheels.
 His mode of transportation eventually evolved into a scooter with two motorised wheels.
 When he could afford it, he purchased a four-wheeled Fiat.

 Gurudev rides out of Mumbai airport with Uddhav Kiritikar

 Gurudev showed respect to everyone he met.
-He was courteous, patient, and compassionate to those who came to the sthan for help and guidance.
-He was so gracious and loving that everyone thought he loved and cared more for them than others.
+He was courteous, patient, and compassionate to those visiting the sthan for help and guidance.
+He was so gracious and loving that everyone felt he loved and cared more for them than others.

-The mahaguru was always mindful of the religious beliefs of those who came to visit the sthan.
-His tolerance, compassion, and humility left an indelible impression on everyone who met him.
-“My job here is to serve everyone who comes to the sthan, no matter what they feel about me or how they behave with me”, he once told a disciple.
-If someone was rude or obnoxious towards him, he would not react adversely.
+The mahaguru was always mindful of the religious beliefs of those visiting the sthan.
+His tolerance, compassion, and humility left an indelible impression on everyone he met.
+“My job is to serve everyone who comes to the sthan, no matter what they feel about me or how they behave with me”, he once told a disciple.
+He would not react adversely if someone were rude or obnoxious towards him.
 Nikku ji recalls, “Gurudev was very forgiving and would never discriminate.
-If a person with negative vibes came to meet him, he would tend to that person with love and care and solve the person’s problems.
+If someone with negative vibes came to meet him, he would tend to that person with love and care and solve the person’s problems.
 And I think this is the most difficult task.
 If anyone abuses us, we are ready to fight them right then and there.
 Gurudev, on the other hand, was not like that.
 Everyone was the same to him.”

 DETACHMENT AND ROLE-PLAY